 Proceed with caution

 Logos don't update when dark mode is enabled.
 Unless your logo has sufficient contrast and recognizability on both white and black backgrounds, avoid images with transparencies.
-Logos without sufficent contrast bend into dark mode backgrounds and suffer reduced visibility.
+Logos without sufficient contrast bend into dark mode backgrounds and suffer reduced visibility.
 If a transparent background doesn't suit your logo, use a white background.

 Use the following resources to help you design your logo or troubleshoot issues.